a-huk/lol_esports-predictions/README.md

 <br><br>****Any plans for the future?****<br>
 Like MRittinghouse, I would like to create a few more models, especially based on players and combine them into an ensemble, as they are proven to give better accuracy with competent models.

+<br><br> This is an updated version, for older ones please look at ther other branches